 Notice of the Investigation: As soon as practicable, EOCR will provide notice to the Complainant and the Respondent(s), simultaneously and in writing, of the commencement of the investigation.
 Such notice will: (a) name the Complainant and the Respondent; (b) specify the nature of the alleged Prohibited Discriminatory and/or Harassing Conduct or Prohibited Retaliatory Conduct; (c) explain that the complaint will be investigated in accordance with these PADHR Procedures; (d) identify the Investigator; (e) explain the University’s prohibition against Retaliation; and (f) provide a copy of the PADH and PAR Policies and the PADHR Complaint Procedures.

-Where the Respondent is an employee or faculty member, EOCR will also notify, in writing, the Respondent’s supervisor or the dean of the faculty member’s school or college, Human Resources of the appropriate agency, (i.e., University Human Resources or Health System Employee Relations or College at Wise) and, if applicable, the Human Resources professional of the particular school/department/unit of the investigation.
-Such notice will inform these individuals that: (a) a complaint has been filed alleging that the Respondent has engaged in conduct prohibited by the PADH and/or PAR Policies; (b) the report will be investigated in accordance with the PADHR Procedures; (c) the supervisor and the Human Resources professional are obliged to monitor the relevant environment, depending on the facts of the case, for Retaliation; and (d) information related to the report is confidential and will only be shared as needed to either obtain information pertinent to the investigation or to facilitate fulfillment of the duty of the supervisor and/or Human Resources to address any concerns regarding safety or Retaliation.
+Where the Respondent is an employee or faculty member, EOCR will also notify, in writing, the Respondent’s supervisor and Human Resources of the appropriate agency, (i.e., University or Health System Employee Relations or College at Wise Human Resources).
+Such notice will inform these individuals that: (a) a complaint has been filed alleging that the Respondent has engaged in conduct prohibited by the PADH Policy and/or PAR Policy; (b) the report will be investigated in accordance with the PADHR Procedures; (c) the supervisor and the Human Resources professional are obliged to monitor the relevant environment, depending on the facts of the case, for Retaliation; and (d) information related to the report is confidential and will only be shared as needed to either obtain information pertinent to the investigation or to facilitate fulfillment of the duty of the supervisor and/or Human Resources to address any concerns regarding safety or Retaliation.

 Investigation Overview: If EOCR has not already done so, EOCR will conduct a formal interview of the Complainant and the Respondent(s).
 During the investigation, the parties will have an equal opportunity to be heard, to submit information and corroborating evidence, to identify witnesses who may have relevant information, and to submit questions that they believe should be directed by the Investigator to each other or to any witness.
 The Investigator will notify and seek to meet separately with the Complainant, the Respondent, and third-party witnesses, and will gather other relevant and available evidence and information, including electronic or other records of communications between the parties or witnesses (via voice-mail, text message, email and social media sites), photographs (including those stored on computers and smartphones), and medical records (subject to the consent of the applicable party).
 The investigation conducted by EOCR may further include, but is not limited to: